dr-harper/Glyn-Court-Work/A Village Inheritance/README.md

 ## Technical

-The book has been produced in LaTeX and formatted for print Using the Blurb tradebook Design.
+The book has been produced in LaTeX and formatted for print the Kindle Direct Publishing.

-Aim to convert the work to a bookdown template written in Markdown, but got higher priorities for now.